corrode/corrode.github.io/content/blog/expressions/index.md

 }
 ```

-This code is correct, but the combinators get in the way of readability.
-It feels more like a Lisp program than Rust code.
 Keep your friends and colleagues in mind when writing code.
 Find a balance between expressiveness and readability.

 ## Conclusion

-Expressions tend to guide you towards more ergonomic Rust code.

 If you find that your code doesn't feel idiomatic, see if expressions can help.
+They tend to guide you towards more ergonomic Rust code.

-Once you find the right balance, they are a joy to use -- especially in smaller context where data flow is key.
+Once you find the right balance, expressions are a joy to use -- especially in smaller context where data flow is key.
 The "trifecta" of iterators, expressions, and pattern matching is the foundation of data transformations in Rust.
-I also wrote an article about iterators [here](/blog/iterators/).
+I wrote a complementary article about iterators [here](/blog/iterators/).

 Of course, it's not forbidden to mix expressions and statements!
 For example, I personally like to use `let-else` statements when it makes my code easier to understand.
 If you're unsure about whether using an expression is worth it, seek feedback from someone less familiar with Rust.
 If they look confused, you probably tried to be too clever.

-There are other languages which have a similar focus on expressions, but it's less common in a systems programming context.

 Now, try to refactor some code to train that muscle.